 Well, talking loudly is considered a very bad manner in Nepalese Society.
 Wherever you stand or sit, you should either talk in a small voice, more politely, or do not talk.
 This condition applies only when you stand in front of the head of the family. (if you are engaged with a family)

 It is believed that shouting loud would trace out the gods and goddesses from the house, in the Nepalese culture.
 And that is definitely not a piece of good news for those who believed in these things.

 However, talking loudly in public is also not considered a good manner in Nepal.

 Using the left hand is considered quite rude in Nepal while eating or holding or giving something to others.

 And, these things again are considerate for the older generations of Nepal who assume left hand as substandard.
 It is like a rule to eat, worship, and give from the right hand in Nepal.

-6Never photograph before asking, if you are going to click images of people
+6. Ask before you photograph, if you are going to click images of people

 There are different sacred temples in Nepal where photography is not allowed.
 Well, most of them have has notice regarding the Photography restrictions but some might not have such notice as well as the restrictions.

 However, it would be better if you ask once the nearby people before clicking the photographs.
 The same goes for the portraits of people too.